 Manual for building tree volume and biomass equations

-Jointly published by FAO and the French research centre CIRAD, the Manual for building tree volume and biomass allometric equations is the first tool to provide all the necessary information from the field up to the biomass estimation.
+Jointly published by FAO and the French research centre CIRAD, the Manual for building tree volume and biomass allometric equations provides all the necessary information from the field work to the biomass estimation.
 The appropriate development and use of the tree allometric equations are particularly important when assessing forest carbon stocks and carbon stock changes.
 This will help national policymakers to make informed decisions regarding bioenergy development and climate change mitigation activities.